-Our Year Group Key Skills document aims to provide a simple, no-nonsense digest of curriculum information and helps to maintain focus on the key elements of learning which have most significant influence on children’s progress and outcomes.
-It is available to download below; please be aware that it is a large document and may take some time to download.
-You can also see examples of our curriculum in action by downloading The Malin Bridge Primary Curriculum in Action
+Our Year Group Skills documents aim to provide simplified curriculum information.
+They help to maintain focus on the key elements of learning which have most significant influence on children’s progress and outcomes.
+They are available to download below.
+To learn more about our curriculum, please see our curriculum booklet.

 Foundation Stage (Children Aged 3-5 Years)

 The period from age three to the end of Reception year is described as the Foundation Stage.
 It is a distinct stage and important both in its own right and in preparing children for later schooling.